talmai/docker-vera-controller/README.md

 Also includes MQTT server.

-This is a docker container for bwssystems' [ha-bridge](https://github.com/bwssytems/ha-bridge), forked from aptalca's [docker-ha-bridge](https://github.com/aptalca/docker-ha-bridge).
+This is a docker container for bwssystems' [ha-bridge](https://github.com/bwssytems/ha-bridge), forked from aptalca's [docker-ha-bridge](https://github.com/aptalca/docker-ha-bridge) and merged with work from hypriot's [rpi-java](https://github.com/hypriot/rpi-java).

 #### Installation instruction: